INTERSECT-training/collaborative-git/_episodes/04-git-workflows.md

 git remote add my-fork https://github.com/me/project.git
 ```

 Here we are adding a remote called "upstream" for our central team repository and another called "my-fork" for our own fork.
 We can view our remotes with `git remote -v`.
 Now when you want to retrieve any changes from the upstream repository you can run `git fetch upstream`.
-To update your main branch with these update changes, you would merge them into your local forked repository:
+To update your main branch with these changes, you would merge them into your local forked repository:

 ```bash
 git checkout main # this is the main branch for your fork that you have cloned locally